 Postprint Treatment & Drying

-The completed fabric is hung to dry.
-The process is now complete.
+The process is completed once the fabric is hung to dry.

 Is Block Printing Sustainable?